robertfischer3/fischer3_a2a_introduction/docs/non-technical/02_security/Security_for_Non_Technical_Personnel.md

 **Concept:** Never rely on a single security control.
 Implement multiple layers so if one fails, others still protect.

 **Real-World Analogy:**

+Real-World Analogy: A bank doesn't just have a lock on the front door.
+It has a security guard outside, a lock on the front door, security cameras, an alarm system, a vault with a separate lock, time-delayed access, a security guard inside, and audit logs.
+If one layer fails (e.g., the front door lock is picked), the others still protect the assets.

 A bank doesn't just have a lock on the front door.
 It has:
 1. Security guard outside
 2. Lock on front door